-So what have we learned here other than black girls of every shade can rock blonde hair?
+So what have we learned here other than brown girls of every shade can rock blonde hair?
 Black girl hair magic is on the rise and not to be limited or put in a box.
-Now when you Google "Black people with blonde hair" many beautiful images are bound to come up.
+When you Google "Black people with blonde hair," many beautiful images will appear.

-If anything, we see that no matter what your idea is for your blonde hair, you can go for it, even if society is completely against the notion.
-Deciding on what you want to do with your hair as a black woman is not only an experience but is a fun way to show off your personality in a world that has already decided on what your persona is.
+If anything, we see that no matter your idea for your blonde hair, you can go for it, even if society is completely against it.
+Deciding on what you want to do with your hair as a black woman is an experience and a fun way to show off your personality in a world that has already decided on your persona.

 The point is not to prove others wrong but is to show yourself that you can wear any color in your hair that you want.
 From platinum blonde to golden blonde, to pink blonde with dark roots or faded lavender blonde hair with no roots.
 Your hair is up to you!

-The best part about all of this is that each color is temporary and just like our minds, we can change them as often or as little as we like to.
+The best part about all of this is that each color is temporary; just like our minds, we can change them as often or as little as we like.

-So to every black girl who believes that she cannot rock blonde hair I dare you to think twice and to try out one of the mentioned styles above because you might surprise yourself.
+So to every black girl who believes she cannot rock blonde hair, I dare you to think twice and try out one of the styles mentioned above because you might surprise yourself.

 Try something new, something different, something outside of your comfort zone, and let us know in the comments how amazing the perfect shade of blonde made you feel.